Bimomus/Dengue_DF-DHF-ND/README.md

 ## Step-by-Step GEO / GEO2R
 1. Check the journal, we gonna explor (today is about HIV Vaccine)
-2. Check the access for GEO2R (sometimes few datasets can't be explor the dataset public, so we can't running in the R) [Link: <https://www.ncbi.nlm.nih.gov/geo/geo2r/>]
+2. Check the access for GEO2R (sometimes few datasets can't be explor the dataset public, so we can't running in the R) [Link GEO2R](<https://www.ncbi.nlm.nih.gov/geo/geo2r/>)
 3. After that, check dataset (GSE18090), go to the website GEO2R analysis
 4. In GEO2R analysis website, we can filter rows and then naming, DF and DHF as a "Patient" and ND as a "Normal"
 5. Check the option analysis in taskbar (in below)